florindevessies/Programmeerproject/README.md

 #Data visualisation by Florinde Vessies, 10657738

 In this visualization, data will be presented based on the CO2 emissions per country over several years.
-For the user it will be visible what kind of energy sources these countries have used, but also how these countries try to limit their emissions; if a country produces renewable energy this will be visualized as well.
-As an extra point, it is also known how many inhabitants a country has and how many of the people live in cities or on the countryside.
+For the user it will be visible what that CO2 percentages were spend on, varying from transport to electricity.
+In another visualization it is shown how many people live in cities or in the rural areas per country.

 All data will be gathered from [worldbank.org](http://databank.worldbank.org/data/reports.aspx?source=world-development-indicators#).
 For each country, several indicators are chosen.
 In each of the different visualizations, different types of information are shown.